Defending the Isles: The RAF's heroic stand against overwhelming odds

 The Battle of Britain was a pivotal moment in World War II.
 It took place from July to October 1940 and was the first major campaign fought entirely by air forces.

+The British Royal Air Force (RAF) defended the United Kingdom against large-scale attacks by the German Luftwaffe.
 It was the first time that the British people had to face the full force of the Nazi war machine on their home soil.

-The battle resulted in the RAF's victory, which is considered one of the turning points of the war.
+Ultimately, the battle resulted in the RAF's victory, which is considered one of the turning points of the war.

 Following the evacuation of British and French troops from Dunkirk on the beaches of northern France, the British people were feeling very vulnerable.